mshokrnezhad/Solving_Puzzles_with_Python/README.md

 - [New concept or algorithm learned]
 - [Any interesting optimization techniques used]

-### Problem 2: [Problem Title]
-- [Key lesson or insight gained]
-- [New concept or algorithm learned]
-- [Any interesting optimization techniques used]

 ...

-## Disclaimer

-Please note that Project Euler encourages users to solve problems on their own before looking at others' solutions.
-Use this repository responsibly and try to solve the problems yourself first!

 ## Contributing

 While this is a personal project, I welcome discussions about the problems and solutions.
 Feel free to open an issue if you'd like to discuss a particular problem or solution approach.

-## License

-This project is open source and available under the [MIT License](LICENSE).